 This is just like your regular Mastercard.
 It’s got your usual tap-and-pay and is also compatible with Google Pay and Apply Pay, although I never use either of those.

 As for whether it works, yes!
-I’ve now used it on three different continents, and it pays the bills just like a regular Mastercard.
+I’ve now used it on three different continents, and countless different countries, and it pays the bills just like a regular Mastercard.

 The best thing about it though are the fees.
 And the reason the fees are so great is because there are none.